ArneDJ/terranova/STYLE.md

 bool to_ascii(short*, size_t);
 ```

-Enum members should always be written in caps.
+Enum members should always be written in ALL_CAPS.

 ```cpp